Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

-The Marriott Rewards Premier credit card will earn 5 points per dollar spent at Marriott hotels, 2 points per dollar spent on restaurants, car rentals, and airline tickets purchased directly from the airline, and 1 point per dollar spent on all other purchases.
+The Marriott Rewards Premier credit card will earn 5 points per dollar spent at participating Marriott & SPG hotels, 2 points per dollar spent on restaurants, car rentals, and airline tickets purchased directly from the airline, and 1 point per dollar spent on all other purchases.

 In addition to earning points, every year on your cardmember anniversary you will get a certificate for 1 night at a Category 1 to Category 5 Marriott property.

 You also will receive 15 nights toward elite status with Marriott and one additional night for every $3,000 spent on the card.
 Effectively, you will at least have Silver status just from holding the card.
-The annual fee is waived for the first year and it is $85 per year thereafter.
-The free night certificate alone makes this card worth having.
+The annual fee is $85 per year (waived the first year), though the free night certificate alone can make this card worth having.

 The Ritz-Carlton Rewards credit card also earns Marriott points.